 Available walking routes - review process

-Cheshire East Council is undertaking a review of routes classed as unavailable, to take into account the significant improvements to the highway, footpaths and Public Rights of Way network that have occurred over the past few years since the routes were originally deemed unavailable, which was prior to the policy being determined on 15 October 2012.
+Cheshire East Council has undertaken a review of routes classed as unavailable, to take into account the significant improvements to the highway, footpaths and Public Rights of Way network that have occurred over the past few years since the routes were originally deemed unavailable, which was prior to the policy being determined on 15 October 2012.
 The latest assessment has enabled these routes to be categorised into 5 phases of possible implementation:

 Available walking routes

 ||Routes classified as an available walking route to school without any need for additional cost or highway improvement.